kinranlau/COMSOL_colloid_interaction/README.md

 See the original paper:

-*A Multi-Parameter Study of the Colloidal Interaction between Au and TiO<sub>2</sub>: The Role of Surface Potential, Concentration and Defects*
+*The Multivariate Interaction between Au and TiO<sub>2</sub> Colloids: The Role of Surface Potential, Concentration and Defects*

 <br></br>
 **There are 2 main components in this repository:**